joshsizer/Brain-Tumor-Detection/README.md

 # Brain-Tumor-Detection

 Detect brain tumors using a convolutional neural network.
-Can classify as having "no tumor," "glioma," "meningioma," or "pituitary."
+Can classify as having no tumor, glioma, meningioma, or pituitary.

 Comes with a Web-UI for testing the network.
 Select from a bank of available MRI scans and observe the network's predictive results.

 ## IN PROGRESS - Expected completion date December 2021.

 This repository will be updated over the coming weeks as I make progress toward the feature set stated above.

+At this moment, I have a trained network reaching 94% accuracy on the test dataset.

 ## Data source